dnmfarrell/jp/README.md

     jp -m macros.jp '{"a":1}' '"a"' .exists
     true

+You can load multiple macro files by repeating the `-m` option.

 Two advantages of defining macros in a file: first, they are only parsed once per jp process and second, arguments do not need to be quoted like they do on the command line:

     .def .abc .do "a" "b" "c" .done

 #### .ex
-Calls another program, stringifies its output and pushes it onto the stack.
+Executes another program, stringifies its output and pushes it onto the stack.
 Pops the number of args to collect off the stack, and then pops that many args, building a command string by stripping surrounding quotes and prepending the result to the command string.
 Evals the command string and stringifies the output, pushing it back onto the stack.

     jp '"date"' 1 .ex
     "Thu 09 Dec 2021 01:54:08 PM EST"